Home » Courses » Higher Education » Access to Higher Education: Diploma in Health Professions

 Assessments

-The Access Diploma is predominantly based upon continuous assessment (coursework).
-There will be a variety of teaching methods used throughout the course, including individual practical work, small group exercises, on-line research, group presentations, whole-class teaching and peer assessment.
+The Access Diploma is predominantly based on continuous assessment (coursework).
+There will be a variety of teaching methods used throughout the course, including individual practical work, small group exercises, online research, group presentations, whole-class teaching and peer assessment.
 You will be supported and encouraged to develop and practice the skills that will enable you to become an independent learner and fully prepare you for Higher Education.
-Students compile a portfolio of assessed work throughout the year, which is externally moderated at the end of the course.
+You will compile a portfolio of assessed work throughout the year, which is externally moderated at the end of the course.

-In some subjects, such as Chemistry, Biology and Psychology, there will be in-class timed tests, practical experiments and presentations.
+In some subjects, such as Biology and Psychology, there will be in-class timed tests, practical experiments and presentations.
 Examination practice is a mandatory requirement of all Access courses.
-Our Diploma includes two Study Skills exams to meet this requirement.

 Entry Requirements